How to Install Zabbix 6.0 / 6.4 on Ubuntu 22.04

 Step 9: Create MySQL partitions on History and Events tables

 Zabbix’s housekeeping process is responsible for deleting old trend and history data.
 Removing old data from the database using SQL delete query can negatively impact database performance.
-Many of us have received that annoying alarm “Zabbix housekeeper processes more than 75% busy” because of that.
+Many of us have received that annoying alarm “Zabbix housekeeper processes more than 75% busy

 That problem can be easily solved with the database partitioning.
 Partitioning creates tables for each hour or day and drops them when they are not needed anymore.
 SQL DROP is way more efficient than the DELETE statement.